ALOHA FROM LUC!

 * Only if the LUC is holding a “Hybrid” Meeting, will we allow testimony via zoom or phone. *

-Regardless of format, the Commission request that written testimony be submitted at least 24 hours prior to its scheduled meeting to ensure time for the Commissioners to review them.
-All written testimony will be acknowledged at the meeting.
+Regardless of format, to ensure the Commissioners have time to review your written testimony, we suggest that it reaches us at least 24 hours before the meeting.
+All written testimony will be posted to the LUC website under the specific docket page.
 Late written testimony will be retained as part of the record, but we cannot assure the commission will receive it with sufficient time for review prior to decision-making.

 Click Here to View FULL Guidelines for Testifying at LUC Meetings